On this page, Manufacturers can find information on hygiene legislation and specific areas including:

 How to meet the legal requirements for quick frozen foodstuffs.
 Includes useful information for producers, transporters and retailers on temperatures and labelling.

 Vacuum and modified atmosphere packed chilled foods guidance

-Updated guidance to help assess and minimise the risk of Clostridium botulinum in vacuum and modified atmosphere packed chilled foods.
+Updated guidance to help assess and minimise the risk of Clostridium botulinum in vacuum and modified atmosphere packed chilled foods has been developed.

 This information is for:

 The updated FSA/FSS guidance document below has undergone a routine review and taken feedback and comments from stakeholders into account following the public consultation which closed on 30 June 2016.

 The guidance is intended to assist food businesses, including manufacturers and retailers of chilled vacuum packed and modified atmosphere packed (VP/MAP) foods in the practical development and implementation of a HACCP (Hazard Analysis Critical Control Point) based approach for these foods.